h00lig4n/k3s/README.md

 # k3s - Bare Metal K3S Setup
 This is run on a Raspberry Pi Cluster (currently 5x Raspberry PI 4 8Mb).
+PostGreSQL and NFS are running on separate Debian box.

 # Goals
 - TLS For everything, even if the cluster is not exposed to the Internet.
-  - Traefik ingress for HTTPS.
-  - MetalLB for exposing TCP/UDP over TLS.
-    - Investigate getting Traefik to work for TCP.
+  - Traefik ingress for HTTPS and TCP.
-- Single Control Plane Node (experimented with HA dual Control Plane Nodes and external PostGre DB but had problems).
+- HA dual Control Plane Nodes and external PostGreSQL database.
 - Migrate Home Assistant to an easier to maintain distributed container architecture.
 - Ability to move devices between nodes seamlessly.
 - Migrate existing debian linux server as pure a NAS.